 Tips on a DIY bar

 * Keep the bar open for only a couple of hours instead of all night.

 * Limit your selection to one or two kinds of beer, one or two wines, and one or two mixed drinks, or skip hard liquor entirely.
 What you don't want is a dozen half-empty bottles left over at the end of the night that you have to pay for.

 * Shop around well before the big day to find the best deals.
 If you are serving beer, buy cases from a bulk grocery like Sam's Club or Costco, or a bulk ABC store like Total Wine, instead of buying a keg.
 A lot of venues don't allow kegs.
 Kegs are messy, the extra accessories can add up, and the cost works out to be about the same per-drink for bulk cases versus a keg.

 * Also, if you're providing your own alcohol, chances are you probably have to provide your own ice, cups, and mixers, so don't forget those.
 You may even need to provide coolers as well.
 The cost on this can add up fast!

 * Your venue will limit what you can do.
 Hotels and country clubs usually have liquor licenses, meaning you have the option of a cash or a free bar.
-Other venues, like churches, are sometimes completely alcohol-free or only allow certain types of alcohol (no mixed drinks, for example).
+Other venues, like churches, are sometimes completely alcohol-free or only allow certain types of alcohol (no hard liquor, for example).
 Almost every venue will charge extra fees for bringing in alcohol, on top of the cost of the alcohol itself.
 It adds a lot of liability and increased insurance costs on their end.

 Hire a Licensed Bartender